Heart and cardiovascular diseases

 The term "heart failure" can be frightening.
 It does not mean the heart has "failed" or stopped working.
 It means the heart does not pump as well as it should.

-According to the NHS, over 750,000 people are affected by heart failure in the UK.
+About 900,000 people are affected by heart failure in the UK.
 Each year, more men and women are diagnosed with the condition

 Heart valve disease